 How can this happen?
 How can a company responsible for safeguarding the most critical personal information imaginable find itself admitting to such a massive security failure?
 Unfortunately, it’s not uncommon for organisations to fall victim to those who would steal data.
-While it may be on a smaller scale than Equifax, it happens around the world on a regular basis.
+While it may be on a smaller scale than Equifax, it happens around the world regularly.

-That is why CRI Group has a team of trained corporate security & resilience experts who are focused on protecting such valuable information on every level.
+That is why CRI® Group has a team of trained corporate security & resilience experts who are focused on protecting such valuable information on every level.
 After all, it’s too late after a breach has occurred.
-An organisation can face criminal and civil penalties, not to mention loss of trust and reputation among all of its stakeholders.
-A data breach tells consumers that you cannot protect their data, and thus are not to be trusted with their business.
+An organisation can face criminal and civil penalties, not to mention the loss of trust and reputation among all of its stakeholders.
+A data breach tells consumers that you cannot protect their data and thus are not to be trusted with their business.

-CRI Group’s corporate due diligence services experts ask the hard questions, especially to any organisation conducting business on a global level.
+CRI® Group’s corporate due diligence services experts ask the hard questions, especially for any organisation conducting business on a global level.
 For example:

 How do you manage the risks to digital and physical assets?
-CRI Group can put measures in place that provide layers of cyber security resilience to thwart hackers and those trying to steal your data.
+CRI® Group can put measures that provide layers of cybersecurity resilience to thwart hackers and those trying to steal your data.

-The team at CRI Group can help you road map these risks and have sufficient action plans in place to deal with unforeseen threats to your business.
+The team at CRI® Group can help you road map these risks and have sufficient action plans to deal with unforeseen threats to your business.
 Some risk factors cannot be completely avoided.
-But with the proper response plans in place, we can help bolster your corporate security and resilience, and help you protect your stakeholders’ valuable data.
+But with the proper response plans in place, we can help bolster your corporate security and resilience and help you protect your stakeholders’ valuable data.
 Learn more.